jjmerelo/Local-AI/README.md

 # Local-AI
-This guide helps you quickly set up local AI on your personal computer.
-Follow the steps below according to your operating system.
+This repo  helps you quickly set up local AI on your personal computer.
+You can do things like:
 1. Giving family members access

 ![image](https://github.com/user-attachments/assets/a4569c4f-721b-4bee-9cc3-5adc9f11b2c7)